-WooCommerce Subscriptions makes it possible to offer recurring packages for both types.
+The WooCommerce Subscriptions plugin makes it possible to have recurring payments for both kinds of services.

-On the other hand, this type of model has already become the dominant business method for digital services (e.g. website maintenance, digital marketing, web hosting, etc etc).
+This type of model has already become the dominant business method for digital services (e.g. website maintenance, digital marketing, web hosting, etc etc).

-Now that you know what features are available with the extension and which business models are available, let’s take a few minutes to find out how to set up the plugin.
+Now that you know what features are available with the WooCommerce Subscription extension and which business models are available, let’s take some time to explain how to set up the plugin.

 Creating the Plans

-As we discussed above, the plugin allows you to create both simple and variable plans.
-You can add a new subscription by going to Products > Add Product from the dashboard.
+As we discussed above, the plugin allows you to create both simple and variable subscription plans.
+You can add a new WooCommerce subscription by going to Products > Add Product from the dashboard.

 When using the variable product, you can create several variations of a package with individual settings for each variation.
-It is also possible to use any existing attribute or create new ones for your subscriptions.
+It is also possible to use an existing product attribute or create new ones for your products.

 The process will be familiar if you have used and set up a WooCommerce store before.

-The ‘Subscription Price’ section allows you to define the price of your package.
+The ‘Subscription Price’ section allows you to define the price of your package/plan.

 Next, you will find the options to choose the payment frequency.
 The sign-up fee, free trial, and special discounts options are also available here as you can see below:

 In the case of variable plan packages, you can set up the individual settings by going to the ‘Variations’ section.
-You can choose a separate price, payment frequency, signup fee, discount, etc. for the variations.
+You can choose a separate price, payment frequency, sign-up fee, discount, for each variation.

-If your WooCommerce subscription plan is limited in nature (for example, not more than 5 times), the plugin also allows you to make sure that a customer is getting a package only once or a limited number of times.
+If your WooCommerce subscription plan is limited in nature (for example, not more than 5 times), the plugin also allows you to limit the number of times a billing is triggered.
 To do that, go to the ‘Advanced’ section, and choose the desired option from the ‘Limit Subscription’ field.

-On some occasions, you may need to apply the shipping charge only once during the lifetime of the subscription.
+If you want, you can also choose to apply the shipping charge only once during the lifetime of the product.

-This is especially applicable for physical devices like mobile phone and various machinery items.
+This is especially applicable for physical devices like mobile phones and various machinery items.

-WC comes fully equipped to meet that requirement.
+WooCommerce comes ready to meet this requirement.
 You just need to go to the ‘Shipping’ section and check the ‘Charge Shipping Once’ box.

 Setting up Coupons

-The extensions also supports coupons or special discounts for your customers.
+The extension also supports coupons or special discounts for your customers.

-It is also possible to search for a particular customer by using the name, address, email address, product name, etc.
+It is also possible to search for a particular customer by using the name, address, email address, product name, and other fields.

-The extension comes with so many management and customization options that it is out of the scope of this article to cover all the options.
+The extension comes with several other management and customization options, but it is out of the scope of this article to cover all these options.